 - Make sure the herd is receiving vital nutrients to stay happy and healthy.

 If a cow becomes lame, it’s important to decipher what caused it in order to treat the condition properly.
 Blocking, however, can help regardless of the injury or condition to keep business moving.
 Because blocking will elevate the injured claw off the ground, it will heal faster and alleviate pain.
 This makes the cow more comfortable and, therefore, allows farms to maintain optimal production.

 There are different adhesives that can be used to adhere the blocks on the claws to increase the cow’s comfort level.
 Bovi-BondTM, a proprietary two-part polyurethane adhesive, can be used to bond wood or rubber blocks to cow hooves.
 It has a fast, 30-second set time and strong bond.

 It’s important for farmers to be mindful of their cows during the warm seasons to avoid heat stress and provide the proper support to protect and maintain healthy hooves.

 Take advantage of the current Bovi-Bond promotional offer!
-Right now, when customers buy 9 Bovi-Bond cartridges, they receive three free!
-The promotion ends September 30, 2018.
+Right now, when customers buy Bovi-Bond here, they receive a 10% discount!
+The promotion ends July 10, 2019.